 This is pretty normal as these two contribute to 90% of all coffee beans sold.
 Arabica dominates, selling 2x as many as Robusta on a 60% Vs 30% basis.
 Often, both are used in a blend to enhance caffeine content.

 The other two are Excelsa and Liberia that make up the remaining 10% (7% Excelsa, 3% Liberica).
 Notably, all 4 have very, very, very different taste profiles that even the average coffee drinker will notice.

-All 4 start off a green coffee beans, literally undrinkable despite being reportedly very healthy, they have a very grassy taste.
+All 4 start off as green coffee beans, literally undrinkable despite being reportedly very healthy; they have a very grassy taste.
 All coffee beans need to go through a roasting process to become the drinkable product that we know.
-Any bean can be taken to any of the 4 main roasting profiles, ligt roast, medium roast, medium-dark roast and dark roast.
+Any bean can be taken to any of the 4 main roasting profiles: light roast, medium roast, medium-dark roast and dark roast.

 It is this roasting process that brings out the taste of coffee that we are all familiar with.

 While it is clear and very well known that Cacao pod fruit and products of it contain caffeine.
 The relationship is not something that is easy to compare as we must, for accuracy reasons, compare like with like.